RicoSwave/ProjectErrorRoids/README.md

 The ship will be controllable, and the player can fire bullets at the ErrorRoids.
 When an asteroid is encountered, you will navigate the ship to either avoid them, or you will use your laser blasters to destroy them.
 If you collide with an asteroid you will be destroyed and a program syntax error message will appear on the screen for the player representing program failure and the end of the game.

 You will have 3 lives before the end of game is reached.
 The score will be kept and displayed along with an error message from the ship crash.

+This project includes some code from the Irvine ASM libraries (http://asmirvine.com/) used for educational purposes only.